square/workflow/docs/userguide/implementation.md

 }
 ```

-The `SubtreeManager` instantiates a `Context` object (TODO: Explain what this does), wraps it in a `RenderContext` (TODO: Explain why), and invokes the closure that was passed in.
+The `SubtreeManager` instantiates a `RenderContext` and invokes the closure that was passed in.
 This last step generates the `Rendering`.
 This `Rendering` then gets passed back up the call stack until it reaches the `WorkflowHost`.

 #### Composition